Q: I’ve never taken a dance class in my life, can I still come?

 Q: Who is in charge of Thursday Night Swing?

 A: TNS is currently run by Kadie & Joe Pangburn.

 Q: Do you have to attend every week to take the lessons?

 A: Most of the lessons at TNS are taught as a progressive month long series, building in difficulty from one week to the next, so regular weekly attendance is highly suggested.
-However, for those new to dancing and just testing out the waters and getting their feet wet for the first time, we have a weekly Foundations Class that requires no regular weekly attendance and students can drop-in anytime.
+However, for those new to dancing and just testing out the waters and getting their feet wet for the first time, we have a weekly Foundations Class that requires no regular weekly attendance and students can feel free to drop-in anytime.

 Q: Does your organization have performance groups for hire?